HLOverflow/XXE-study/README.md

 XXE File content disclosure has some limitations in type of files that can be disclosed.
 If a file content contains any of illegal bad characters, the content has a **<u>high likelihood</u>** of not being retrievable.
 In such cases, the attacker would need to rely on techniques to encode the content before retrieval.
 The following characters were collected during after some fuzzing.

-In the case of "<", this is due to parser scanning for the start of an XML node.
-If the content does not form a proper XML node, the parser would raise exceptions like "*lxml.etree._raiseParseError XMLSyntaxError: chunk is not well balanced*".
-A well-form XML `<test></test>` would not face such error.

-In the case of "&", this is due to parser scanning for an entity's name.
-Without a proper entity syntax, the parser would raise exceptions like "*lxml.etree._raiseParseError XMLSyntaxError: xmlParseEntityRef: no name*".
-A well-formed XML entity syntax like  `&gt;`  would not face such error.

 **Illegal characters**